idioticode/bamboo_sdm/README.md

 ## Acknowledgments

-We thank the Forest Research and Training Center (FRTC), Ministry of Forests and Environment, for providing occurrence data and guidance.
+We thank Forest Research and Training Center (FRTC), Babarmahal, Kathmandu, Nepal for providing occurrence data and guidance.

 ## License